-In addition to this population, and similarly to section \ref{sec:caseB}, $\phi$-modes that re-enter the horizon relativistically will thermalize via inelastic processes if the couplings are sizable.
+In addition to this population, and similarly to section \ref{sec:caseB}, $\phi$-modes that re-enter the horizon relativistically could thermalize via inelastic processes if the couplings are sizable.
 This gives rise to a thermal bath of scalars and vectors in the dark sector with temperature $T_D/T\sim \sqrt{H_I/\Mpl}$, as computed in eq.~\eqref{eq:TD}.
 If the thermalization process is efficient the temperature of the dark sector can be as high as $H_I> f$ so that the symmetry remains unbroken until $T_D\sim f$.
 Assuming that at the phase transition the energy goes into the radial mode one finds

-assuming again that the dark photon is lighter than the radial mode.
+assuming again that the dark photon is lighter than the radial mode and non-relativistic today.

 In addition, the spontaneous U(1) also generates a string network.
-If the dark photon is lighter than Hubble at the phase transition the abundance of dark photons is again given by eq.~(\ref{eq:yield-strings}), which is independent on the detail of the phase transition and therefore it does not depends explicitly on the dark sector temperature.
+If the dark photon is lighter than Hubble at the phase transition the abundance of dark photons is again given by eq.~(\ref{eq:yield-strings}), which is independent on the details of the phase transition and does not depends explicitly on the dark sector temperature.
 The thermal contribution above can dominate over the string network if $M_A >\lambda f^4/H_I^3$.
 Notice also that if the thermalization is instantaneous, the control parameter for the phase transition is the dark sector temperature rather than Hubble.
-This opens up the possibility that Hubble at the phase transition be much smaller than the mass of the dark photon.
-Indeed $H_{\rm PT}\equiv H(T_D\approx f)\approx f^2/H_I$, which by construction in this case is much smaller than $f$.
+This opens up the possibility that Hubble at the phase transition is smaller than the mass of the dark photon.
+Indeed $H_{\rm PT}\equiv H(T_D\approx f)\approx f^2/H_I$, which by construction in this case is smaller than $f$.
 The emission of dark photons becomes inefficient for $H_{PT}< M_A$ that corresponds to $g> f/H_I$.
 In this case the abundance is thus dominated by eq. (\ref{eq:abxi1H>f}) and \eqref{eq:thermal-coulomb}.
-A summary of these contributions is shown in figure \ref{fig:coulomb}.
+A summary of the different contributions to the abundance is shown in figure \ref{fig:coulomb}.